rsnyder/uva-demo/demo/amalfi-coast/README.md

 # The Amalfi Coast

-The Amalfi Coast (Italian: Costiera amalfitana) is a stretch of coastline in southern Italy overlooking the Tyrrhenian Sea and the Gulf of Salerno.
+The ==Amalfi Coast=={Q212214} (Italian: Costiera amalfitana) is a stretch of coastline in southern Italy overlooking the Tyrrhenian Sea and the Gulf of Salerno.
 It is located south of the Sorrentine Peninsula and north of the Cilentan Coast.[^1]

 Celebrated worldwide for its Mediterranean landscape and natural diversity, the Coast is named after the town of Amalfi, which makes up its main historical and political centre.
 It is a very popular jet set destination, and has been an attraction to upper-class Europeans since the 18th century, when it was a frequent stopover on their Grand Tours.